drshahizan/AI-Innovation/assignment/ass1/Product Group/report.md

 This table encapsulates the diverse application of AI across different sectors in Indonesia, highlighting the balance between the benefits of enhanced efficiency and innovation against challenges such as technical expertise, data privacy, and regulatory hurdles.

+In summary, while the adoption of AI tools offers significant advantages in enhancing efficiency, customer engagement, and innovation for Indonesian businesses, it also presents challenges in areas like data security, technical expertise, cost, and regulatory compliance.
+Addressing these challenges is crucial for maximizing the benefits of AI in the Indonesian business landscape.

 ## References